Quantum reference frames: derivation of perspective-dependent descriptions via a perspective-neutral structure

 \subsection{Perspective-dependent frames}

-From the failing of the our first attempt we learn that not all sets of intrinsic coordinates are physically useful.
-If we want observer-dependent descriptions which can be canonically quantized for arbitrary mass configurations, we must search for the Darboux coordinates.
-To keep it simple and not encounter any mathematical pitfalls we restrict to those which are linear in and do not mix the the original positions and momenta.
+In the section above, we saw that not all sets of intrinsic coordinates are physically useful.
+Thus, if we want observer-dependent descriptions which can be canonically quantized for arbitrary mass configurations we must search for Darboux coordinates.
+To keep it simple and not encounter any mathematical pitfalls we restrict to those which are linear in the original positions and momenta and do not mix them.
 Their most general form is given by

 The 12 coefficients must satisfy 4 constraints

 as well as 9 Darboux conditions

 with